-What ever the reason is that businesses require employees to return to the office, there is a process that will help with the transition and hopefully bring employees back into the workplace happy and content to be back.
+Whatever the reason is that businesses require employees to return to the office, there is a process that will help with the transition and hopefully bring employees back into the workplace happy and content to be back.

 They may also state we have worked at home for 15 months, why return now?
 Again, it will be for the business to identify the reasons for the return to the workplace now.
-It may be that the business has been ‘limping’ along with the working from home arrangements, and the business simply cannot sustain it any more as it is having more and more of an impact on the business.
+It may be that the business has been ‘limping’ along with the working-from-home arrangements, and the business simply cannot sustain it any more as it is having more and more of an impact on the business.

 Along with getting employees back to the workplace, there are other considerations to make, such as ensuring Health and Safety requirements for covid as well as the usual health and safety considerations.
-Ensuring the handbook is updated and still in line with best practice should also be considered.
+Ensuring the handbook is updated and still in line with best practices should also be considered.

 If you would like any further advice or guidance for either HR or Health & Safety considerations, contact your dedicated consultant today.
 If you want to benefit from Park City’s retained HR support service please contact us today to discuss what help you need.